 What is Azure Lighthouse?

-With Azure Lighthouse you can manage subscriptions and resource groups in different tenants while maintaining scalability, automation and governance.
-As a service provider, you can deliver managed services in customers tenants whereas the customer is still in control who has access to their tenant.
+With Azure Lighthouse, you can manage subscriptions and resource groups in different tenants while maintaining scalability, automation, and governance.
+As a service provider, you can deliver managed services in customers’ tenants while the customer is still in control of who has access to their tenant.

-On a higher level, it works great in combination with Azure services such as Azure Policy, Microsoft Sentinel, Azure Arc and more.
-It results in deploying configuration and policies at scale to different customer subscriptions without any hassle.
+On a higher level, it works great in combination with Azure services such as Azure Policy, Microsoft Sentinel, Azure Arc, and more.
+It allows for deploying configuration and policies at scale to different customer subscriptions without any hassle.

 In this tutorial we will be referring your tenant as management tenant.
 The tenant of the customer will be referred as customer tenant.
 Furthermore:

 - There are no additional costs for Azure Lighthouse to manage Azure resources.
-Nice!
+That’s great!

-- Azure Lighthouse works across multiple regions.
-You can manage resources without restrictions.
+- Azure Lighthouse works across multiple regions, allowing you to manage resources without restrictions.

 - You need to have at least one subscription in our management tenant and in your customer tenant.

-- The deployment of Azure Lighthouse in the customer tenant goes with an ARM template.
-This template uses parameters (identifiers) who come from your management tenant.
-During this tutorial you will learn how to generate this ARM template.
+- The deployment of Azure Lighthouse in the customer tenant is done with an ARM template.
+This template uses parameters (identifiers) that come from your management tenant.
+During this tutorial, you will learn how to generate this ARM template.

-- For this tutorial we are using the Az PowerShell module.
-Install the module before continuing.
-Scripts are provided in this blog post where needed.
+- For this tutorial, we are using the Az PowerShell module.
+Please install the module before proceeding.
+Scripts will be provided in this blog post where needed.

-- Appropriate Azure AD roles (such as Global Administrator or User Administrator) to create Azure AD groups and assign members to these groups.
+- Ensure that you have appropriate Azure AD roles, such as Global Administrator or User Administrator, to create Azure AD groups and assign members to these groups.

 Configure Azure Lighthouse in the management tenant

-When you act as service provider and you want to manage subscriptions in the customer tenant, we need to prepare some things first:
+When you are acting as a service provider and you want to manage subscriptions in the customer’s tenant, we need to prepare some things first:

-- Create Azure AD groups to assign appropriate RBAC roles for the subscription in the customer tenant.
+- Create Azure AD groups to assign the appropriate RBAC roles for the subscription in the customer’s tenant.

 - Add corresponding users to the Azure AD groups created above.

-- Extract some identifiers from the tenant (Tenant ID, Groups IDs and Contributor role ID)
+- Extract certain identifiers from the tenant (Tenant ID, Group IDs, and Contributor role ID).